Napa Pedestrian Accident Lawyer

-- Drunk driving: Drivers who are inebriated lack the ability to control their vehicle.
+- Drunk driving: Drivers who are inebriated lack the ability to control their vehicles.
 This is a major contributing factor to pedestrian injuries and deaths.

-- Speeding: Drivers who are speeding are unable to stop their vehicle in time to avoid hitting a pedestrian.
+- Speeding: Drivers who are speeding cannot stop their vehicle in time to avoid hitting a pedestrian.
 At intersections, many motorists speed to avoid being caught at a red light.

 The video below provides some basic pedestrian safety tips to help you get to your destination safely.Crosswalk Problems That Affect Pedestrian Safety